Those with normal hearing ability, partial hearing and non-hearing persons, can sense vibrations created by sound.

-This goes to show that ears are only one way in which the body absorbs sound and vibration, and that partially deaf and deaf persons can appreciate rhythm and feel emotions evoked by sound frequencies.
+This goes to show that ears are only one way in which the body absorbs sound and vibration, and that partially deaf and deaf persons can appreciate the rhythm of music.

-How Binaural Beats Affect the Hard of Hearing & the Deaf
+How Binaural Beats Affect the Hard of Hearing & Deaf

-The results reflected that left-right brain synchrony could be achieved through the headphones if placed anywhere on the head.
+Remarkably, the results showed that left-right brain synchrony could be achieved (using headphones) when placed anywhere on the head.